We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Roni and Oren Frank founded Talkspace in 2012 and oversee the company alongside a team of qualified doctors.
+Roni and Oren Frank founded Talkspace in 2012.
+They oversee the company alongside a team of qualified doctors.
 The company has its headquarters in New York, NY.

 The Talkspace telehealth service provides people with access to affordable online therapy with a licensed mental health professional.